 Here is the deal, with T-Mobile, you’ll enjoy up to 50GB before your data speed starts throttling.
-Which makes it better than the 22 or 23GB you get with AT&T. The only carrier to top these 50 gigs is Verizon with its 75GB unthrottled data for its Mega unlimited plan.
+This makes it better than the 22 or 23GB you get with AT&T. The only carrier to top these 50 gigs is Verizon with its 75GB unthrottled data for its Mega unlimited plan.

 So to round it up, with T-Mobile Family Plans you get:

-- High speed data
+- High-speed data

 - Very affordable data plans